chakrihacker/meteor-reactive-objects/README.md

 Objects with clean reactive properties, via ECMA-262 [[get]] / [[set]] standards.
 ReactiveObjects sets up Deps dependancies inside the setProperty function.
-This means everytime you update a reactive property in an object it will triger a *invalidation*.
+This means every time you update a reactive property in an object it will trigger a *invalidation*.
 This "automatically rerun[s] templates and other computations" (Meteor Docs) as well as Deps.autorun().

 # Don't fear the Deps